dean-jordan/N3MDL-Symbolic-Networks/README.md

 > Creates encoder module through attention mechanism (`encoder_attention.py`) and encoder blocks (`encoder_block.py`).

 #### Decoder
+The decoder takes the input of the neural subnetwork ensemble and translates the low-level features back into a full output.
+The directory defines the code for a decoder block and a decoder module.

+`decoder_block.py`
+> Defines a single decoder block.
+This can then be used to create a full decoder mechanism.

+`decoder.py`
+> Allows for decoder to be defined by combining decoder blocks and organizing them to produce final output.

 #### Layers
+The layers directory defines many custom layers used throughout the project.
+Each layer is named with the part of the network it corresponds to and its number defines where in a block the layer is placed.

+`integration.py`
+> Defines an integration layer for Neurosymbolic architecture.

 #### Loss
+Due to the novelty of the neural network architecture, a custom loss function is utilized.
+This directory defines the function and creates plotting for the function in order to test its capability.

+`loss.py`
+> Defines the custom loss function.

 #### Network
+Defines the subnetwork ensemble that occurs between the encoder and the decoder.
+This processes the low-level inputs and each subnetwork is assigned to an adapter, allowing for specialization and generalization to be balanced.

+`subnetwork.py`
+> Initializes a single subnetwork in the overall ensemble.

+`network.py`
+> Initializes the full subnetwork ensemble by combining subnetworks in a specific organization.

 #### Symbolic
+Because the architecture takes advantage of Neurosymbolic programming in order to allow for logical tasks, the Symbolic directory allows for the Symbolic principles to be realized.

+`symbolic_reasoning_engine.py`
+> Creates a framework for the network to deduce proofs and generate knowledge.

+`symbolic.py`
+> Creates a symbolic module through combining all parts of the symbolic system together.

 ### Models
+The models directory contains the fully-trained model in multiple formats.
+PyTorch state dictionaries can be used, but [ONNX](https://onnx.ai) is the preferred method of accessing the serialized model.

+`N3MDL_model.py`
+> Contains a script for accessing and communicating with the ONNX-serialized model.

 ### Docs
+Contains documentation detailing user and developer workflows.
+For more information, see the `./docs` directory.

 ### Notebooks
+Contains notebooks detailing how the model was developed.
+Each notebook is numbered in order to define a simple workflow.
+Note: if a commit is being made to the code, it is expected that the notebooks are updated accordingly.

 ### Reports
+Contains the final report.
+This is written in the TeX format, but a finalized PDF-based copy is contained within the `./reports` directory.

 ### References
+Contains all references which are cited in the report.
+This is contained in the BibTeX format.

 ### Training
+Training occurs through a custom training algorithm defined in the train.py directory.
+Please refer to the `./training` directory for the scripts and code used to train the model.
+Note that this directory does not contain the full dataset as described in the paper.
+However, the dataset is open-access.

 ### Dependencies
+- Python 3.11.5
+    - torch
+    - matplotlib
+    - numpy
+    - onnxruntime

 ### Directory Structure